EnriqueFerrerMelian/excuses/README.md

 ## Technologies Used
 1. Android Studio: The entire app is built natively using Android Studio, with no external frameworks or libraries.

-## Future Enhancements

-The following features are planned, which may involve additional technologies:

-**Internationalization (i18n)**: The app will include support for multiple languages, allowing users to switch languages seamlessly.
-Depending on the approach, libraries or custom localization solutions may be added.
-**Favorite Excuses**: Users will be able to save and access their favorite excuses, possibly using SQLite or SharedPreferences for local storage.
-**Share Functionality**: Users will be able to share excuses through messaging apps or social media.

 ## Contributing